tcpiplab/AblitaFuzzer/README.md

 ### Aren't there better tools for this kind of thing?

-Of course.
+Absolutely.
 But AblitaFuzzer is intended to be used in conjunction with other tools to perform a complete pentest.
-Most likely you should use it as a first pass against a target LLM to get a broad impression of what kind of filtering and guardrails the target LLM is using.
-The intention is that analyzing AblitaFuzzer's results will help the pentester gain clarity about which specific attacks to attempt next, either manually through the chatbot's UI or by using a more sophisticated tool like Garak or PyRIT.
+Most likely you should use AblitaFuzzer as a first pass against a target LLM to get a broad impression of what kind of filtering and guardrails the target LLM is using.

+The intention is that analyzing AblitaFuzzer's results will help the pentester gain clarity about which specific attacks to attempt next, either manually through the chatbot's UI or by using a more sophisticated tool like [Garak](https://github.com/leondz/garak) or [PyRIT](https://github.com/Azure/PyRIT).

 ### How does it work?

 #### TLDR

+1. `python3 ablitafuzzer.py test` - AblitaFuzzer tries to call the hardcoded API URLs of the (abliterated/uncensored) "attacker" LLM and the "target" LLM to make sure they are reachable and not returning errors.
+2. `python3 ablitafuzzer.py fuzz`
    1. AblitaFuzzer sends a bunch of known-malicious seed prompts to the abliterated model and asks it to generate new, novel malicious prompts.
    2. AblitaFuzzer sends these new malicious prompts to the target LLM.
-3. AblitaFuzzer records the responses from the target LLM.
+   3. AblitaFuzzer records the responses from the target LLM in `results/results.json`.
-4. The pentester optionally calls any of AblitaFuzzer's analysis functions to help them make sense of the responses.
+3. `python3 ablitafuzzer.py analyze`
+   1. AblitaFuzzer calls the abliterated LLM again, but this time to analyze the request/response pairs from the latest attack.
+   2. AblitaFuzzer writes the resulting analysis to a Markdown file.

 #### More detailed explanation of how it works

 AblitaFuzzer comes with a bunch of pre-written prompts that are known to be malicious.
-These prompts are stored under the `inputs`.
+These prompts are stored under the `inputs` directory.
 You can add your own prompts to this if you like.
 But the problem with known-malicious prompts is that they are known and the best ones are quickly made obsolete as LLMs are patched, retrained, firewalled, whatever, against these known-malicious prompts.
 AblitaFuzzer tries to solve this problem by generating new malicious prompts before launching the attack against your target model.
 This way, the prompts are new and not known to